AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-types.md

 1. Click the checkbox to select the MyOCS.PumpState type in the list and click the ![Manage Permissions icon](images/manage-permissions-icon.png) icon.

     This opens the Manage Permissions for MyOCS.PumpState window where you can override the default permissions and set permissions for the specific type.
-By default, you must be assigned the Account Administrator role to configure the type permissions.
+By default, you must be assigned the Tenant Administrator role to configure the type permissions.

     Review the permissions for the MyOCS.PumpState type, and when you are done exploring this window, click **Cancel** to continue.